A project to rebuild everyday neighborhood connection

 So I built this tool, to fill the connection gap in my own life

-I’ve met people through social groups, sports, dinners with strangers, and Bumble BFF, but these lead to either never seeing each other again or the type of “long distance” modern friendship where you text, check your calendar, research an activity, make reservations for weeks from now, and then commute somewhere (all of which I find quite draining).
+I’ve met people through social groups, sports, dinners with strangers, and Bumble BFF, but these seem to lead to the “long distance” modern friendship where you text, check your calendar, research an activity, make reservations for weeks from now, and then commute somewhere every time you want to experience human connection.

 So I've decided to try building the effortless local neighborhood community I wish existed, where I run into people without making plans and get my fill of social interaction without the logistics and commute.